NiteshS1/Article-Summarizer/README.md

 # Save and close the .env file

 # Install dependencies using Vite
-$ npm install vite / yarn install vite
+$ npm install / yarn install

 # Start the project with Vite
 $ npm run dev / yarn dev